 If you love classic cookies, you will also want to try my delicious Gluten Free Peanut Butter Cookies recipe.

-- Gluten free flour blend - I tested this gluten free chocolate chip cookies recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work, I just have not tested other flours.
+- Gluten Free Flour Blend - I tested this gluten free chocolate chip cookie recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend, My DIY Gluten Free Flour Blend, and King Arthur's Measure for Measure Gluten Free Blend.
+That doesn't mean others will not work; I just have not tested other flours.

-- Xanthan gum - If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
-If you need this to be xanthan gum free, you can use psyllium husk.
+- Xanthan Gum - If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+If you need this to be xanthan gum free, use my DIY Blend listed above.

-- Brown sugar - You can use dark brown sugar or light brown sugar in this cookie recipe.
+- Brown Sugar - This cookie recipe can use dark brown or light brown sugar.

-- Chopped walnuts - you can use any nut in these cookies, or omit if you are nut-free.
+- Chopped Walnuts - Optional.
+You can use any nut in these cookies or omit them if you are nut-free.
 Pecans also taste great.

-Step 1: Combine your gluten free flour blend, brown sugar, baking powder, baking soda, and salt to a large
+Step 1: Combine your gluten free flour blend, brown sugar, baking powder, baking soda, and salt in a large

-To measure your gluten free flour accurately, I recommend using the spoon method or leveling method.
+I recommend using the spoon or leveling method to measure your gluten-free flour accurately.
 Use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

 Step 2: In a smaller bowl, add the wet ingredients and whisk to blend.